PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 When we think about the Old Camp, where we have about ~50 people not being diggers just living in the camp, doing other stuff, why wouldn't this be similar in the New Camp?
 There are the Mages (researching), the Mercs (protecting), the Orgas ("organising", dealing, stealing stuff) and the Peasants (growing food), but who is doing everything else?
 Who is building the wooden structures, who is repairing the dam, who is making all kinds of tools (we know there was supposed to be a smith), who is cooking food, who is fixing all kinds of stuff?
 Especially due to the independence of the New Camp, there have to be more people with different kinds of responsibilities and obviously the camp has more than enough room for those, as there are ~17 NPCs left that are technically belonging to the Orgas, but wouldn't necessarily have to.

-And when you think about the nature of the camp: Wouldn't this make the camp much more believable and feel much more alive?
+And wouldn't this also make the camp much more believable and feel much more alive?
 Wouldn't it give the camp a more profound meaning when there is a bunch of "ordinary" people who left the Old Camp and decided to join the mages and Lee, rather supporting their cause than the path of the barons?
 And wouldn't it also let the player feel much more special, if he can join a small conspiring group of specifically trained organisers, instead of becoming a member of a large group of ~50 that apparently everyone can join?

 **Peasants:** The peasants were described as 25 people.
 In the release version are 26.
 Homer is technically a peasant, but actually he is a builder and works at the dam and other structures.
 In 0.94k there are ~34 peasants, when we do not count Homer and Jeremiah (the alchemist).
 Not much of a difference.